 4. Provide sufficient information to enable interested persons to replicate the calculation of the Annual Update results from FERC Form No. 1;

 5. Provide a work paper demonstrating compliance with the cost containment commitments set forth in the Formula Rate Template;

+6. Identify payments, if any, to NYPA for operations and maintenance.
+To the extent there is any mark-up in the operations and maintenance costs incurred by NYPA and charged to LSPG-NY, LSPG-NY shall justify the mark-up as an appropriate expense to be recovered under the formula rate.

-Identify any changes in the formula references (page and line numbers) to FERC
+76. Identify any changes in the formula references (page and line numbers) to FERC